SilasReinagel/silasreinagel.github.io/static/delivering/C3_project_momentum.md

 A project has momentum when the project evolves and moves towards its goals at a predictable and consistent pace.
 People are excited about it!
 Tasks are being completed.
 Conversations are being sparked about the implementation details.
 New demos and screenshots are being released frequently.

-You can tell there is project momentum when there is measurable progress combined with good hype!
+You can tell there is project momentum when there is measurable progress combined with excitement!

 If a project is missing either of these two things, that's a very bad sign.
 Without progress, the project is not moving forward technically.
 It doesn't matter how excited people are, if the project isn't closer to a reality today than it was yesterday.
-Without hype, it doesn't matter how fast it gets built because the stakeholders or customers aren't mentally feeling it.
+Without excitement, it doesn't matter how fast it gets built because the stakeholders or customers aren't mentally feeling it.

 These are the two components of this momentum you are looking for:

-1. Hype - Social Momentum
+1. Excitement - Social Momentum
 2. Measurable Progress - Technical Momentum

 ---